CTP Insurance Explained

 CTP Insurance Scheme in Other States

 CTP insurance is compulsory in all states of Australia.
-You cannot register your vehicle without having a CTP insurance policy in place.
+You cannot register your vehicle without having a policy in place.

 Apart from the fact that it is compulsory, schemes vary from state to state.